General Information

 Kelly Shannon-Henderson, Ph.D., Associate Professor of Classics, Greek and Latin prose literature of the Imperial period, particularly the 1st and 2nd centuries AD.

-At the center of our department is the Burnam Classical Library, known to be the best Classics library in North America.
-It contains over 270,000 volumes, and the collection in philology is particularly remarkable.
-The core collection includes many early editions, going back to the sixteenth century, and a special paleography section.
+At the center of our department is the Burnam Classical Library, recognized as the best Classics library in North America.
+It contains over 300,000 volumes, including a particularly remarkable collection in philology.
+The core holdings includes many early editions, going back to the sixteenth century, and a special paleography section.
 Our librarians continue to acquire, to the degree possible, all publications relating to ancient Greece and Rome, and some of our serial holdings are rarely found in other major university collections.
-As a result, students are able to take on projects that would be impossible at many other institutions.
+As a result, students are able to take on projects that would be extremely difficult at many other institutions.

-There are currently 14 active students in Philology at UC and we take pride in the diversity of our graduate student population which recruits and admits students from all over the world.
-In fact, we particularly encourage applications from traditionally underrepresented groups and from international students.
-Students interested in applying for admission to the graduate program should contact the Graduate Advisor for Philology and History,
+There are currently 15 active students in Philology at UC, who have come here from all over the world.
+We particularly encourage applications from traditionally underrepresented groups and from international students.
+Students interested in applying for admission to the graduate program should contact the Graduate Advisor for Philology and History, Danielle Kellogg.
+Select applicants will be invited to campus to participate in a prospective students’ event in late February.

 Program Overview